-ME 018A Introduction to Engineering

-Computation (2) Lecture, 1 hour; laboratory, 3 hours.
-Prerequisite(s): MATH 009A or equivalent.
+ME 018 Introduction to Engineering Computation (4) Lecture, 3 hours; laboratory, 3 hours.
+Prerequisite(s): ME 002.
 An introduction to the use of MATLAB in engineering computation.
 Covers scripts and functions, programming, input/output, two- and three-dimensional graphics, and elementary numerical analysis.